kazeka/nemiga/README.md

 ```

 More info about the API is available at the `/docs` endpoint.

+### Need for clarification
+I implemented skipping payouts for users with higher level but lower down the recommendation chain in pairwise manner.
+Is this the intention?
+An alternative would be to look at the chain as a whole.

 ### Highlights of the implementation
 Datasette provides an interface for exploring underlying SQLite DB.
 FastAPI was chosen for clarity and readability.